Deployment Architecture to Scale Session Manager

 Each proximity group might contain multiple session managers so XTAM will load balance between them inside a group.

-Proximity groups with multiple session managers is the way how XTAM scales for large or busy environments.
+Using Proximity Groups with multiple session managers is the way that XTAM scales for large or busy environments.